 Membership of the Royal College of Organists is open to anyone who takes an interest in organ and choral music and the related arts, whether you play the organ, direct a choir, or just enjoy the music.

 Our members work with us to promote the best in organ playing and choral directing, and to encourage anyone who is interested to learn more about this fascinating and versatile musical instrument, and explore its history and repertoire.

 In return we offer a substantial package of benefits and services.

-Please note: College members should sign in and visit the Member Benefits page in the members' area for more details on these benefits, and how to claim them.
+Please note: Existing College members looking for more details about these benefits should sign in and visit the Member Benefits page in the Members' Area of this website.

 Members receive significant discounts on many of our courses, classes, study days and seminars.